rocky-linux/documentation/docs/guides/web/php.md

-* the number of php scripts to cache (number of keys + maximum number of scripts)
+* the number of PHP scripts to cache (number of keys + maximum number of scripts)
 * the number of strings to cache

 To install it: